nasedil/seven-calendar/README.md

 ## Short notes

 Sometimes I use a system to write a date with origin as my date of birth.
 So I write this software to automatically convert dates to/from my calendar.

+## License

+The project is licensed with the MIT license, you can find it in the [LICENSE.md](LICENSE.md) file.

 ## Version history